 PQ-SmSH · Depth-bound inference · Patent Pending

-The buyer signs the ceiling.
-The provider counter-attests the path.
+The buyer signs the limit.
+The provider signs proof of the path it took.

 Five depth bands.
 Five price multipliers.

-Base price is $0.0030 per 1,000 tokens.
-The band multiplies it.
+The base price is $0.0030 per 1,000 tokens.
+The band changes how much you pay.
 A buyer asking for D0 retrieval pays 0.05x.
-A buyer authorizing D4 frontier pays 10x.
-The provider cannot silently take the deeper, more expensive path — the server checks the declared band against the buyer's signed ceiling and refuses to attest if it exceeds.
+A buyer signing off on D4 frontier pays 10x.
+A provider can't quietly switch to a deeper, pricier path.
+The server checks the declared band against what the buyer signed for and won't sign off if it goes over.

 D0 · retrieval